May Hearnshaw Charitable Trust

 How to Apply

 This trust does not have a public application process.
 The May Hearnshaw Charitable Trust does not maintain a website, publish application guidelines, or advertise open grant rounds.
-The trust appears to operate on a trustee-discretion model, where grants are awarded to organizations identified by the trustees rather than through competitive application processes.
+The trust appears to operate on a trustee-discretion model, where grants are awarded to organisations identified by the trustees rather than through competitive application processes.

-Organizations interested in the trust's support may consider contacting Paul Randall at BHP LLP to inquire whether the trust would consider supporting their work, though there is no guarantee of response or consideration.
+Organisations interested in the trust's support may consider contacting Paul Randall at BHP LLP to inquire whether the trust would consider supporting their work, though there is no guarantee of response or consideration.

 Decision Timeline